KYC (Know Your Customer)

 DataChecker KYC solutions

 The purpose of KYC (Know Your Customer) guidelines for organizations is to protect themselves against people or organizations that deliberately or unintentionally pose a risk.
-For example, criminals who want money laundering or terrorism.
+For example, money laundering or terrorism.
 Different procedures such as KYC enable companies to better understand their customers and their financial transactions.
 This also limits the risks.
 At this moment not only the banks, but also other (online) companies can implement KYC.
 You usually define a KYC policy with the following four key elements:

 - Customer acceptance policy;